obsidiansystems/obelisk/docs/setup.md

 Note: obelisk's nix builds currently support Linux only (`x86_64-linux` and `aarch64-linux`).

+Note: obelisk's own dependencies are git submodules of the obelisk repo.
+Nix 2.27+ fetches them automatically (obelisk's flake declares `inputs.self.submodules = true`); on older Nix, add `?submodules=1` to the obelisk flake URL, and clone checkouts with `--recurse-submodules`.

 ## 2. Set up binary caches

 Without the caches below, your first build compiles the GHC 9.14 toolchain